Three Dimensional Theory of the Ion Channel Laser: Analytic Theory

-As $\Delta \lambda_1 / \lambda_1$ approaches $\rho$, the ICL growth rate decreases until eventually the ICL instability stabilizes.
+As $\Delta \lambda_1 / \lambda_1$ approaches $\rho$, the ICL radiation power growth rate decreases until eventually the ICL instability is stabilized.
 This is the fundamental constraint from which the ICL emittance and energy spread requirements arise.
-Because the spread in orientation and eccentricity angle of the orbit ellipse do not lead to spread in fundamental wavelength, we can say that the primary mechanism by which finite emittance degrades gain is through spread in $K_j$.
-This is not to say the spreads in these two angles have no effect on the gain; electrons with very different orbit ellipses couple less efficiently to each others' emitted radiation and produce radiation that interferes somewhat destructively.
-However, since here we consider the off-axis planar ICL--which requires small emittance and a bunch size much smaller than the centroid oscillation amplitude--the degradation of gain due to these effects is quite small compared to that due to a finite spread in $K_j$.
-Therefore, we approximate the motion of every particle as purely planar.
+While spread in orientation and eccentricity angle of the orbit ellipses in the bunch do not lead to spread in fundamental wavelength, they do still decrease the ICL gain.
+Electrons with very different orbit ellipses couple less efficiently to each others' emitted radiation and produce radiation with different polarizations leading to some destructive interference.
+These effects directly decrease $\rho$.
+However, because we consider bunches with spot size much smaller than their transverse offset, the amount these effects decrease the ICL is negligible.
+Moving forward, we ignore these effects by approximating the motion of the bunch electrons as being entirely in the $x$-$z$ plane and described by Eqs.~(\ref{eq:transversemotion}) and (\ref{eq:longitudinalmotion}), with the caveat that $K_j$ is understood to be the {\it radial} undulator parameter rather than simply $K_{x,j}$.
+This distinction is important for example in Section \ref{sec:phasespace} when computing $\Delta K$.

-It is illuminating to make a comparison here to the FEL.
-In both the FEL and ICL, $\Delta \lambda_1 / \lambda_1 \lesssim \rho$ is the fundamental constraint from which both the emittance and energy spread constraints arise \cite{bonifacio1992}.
-However, the way in which a bunch's emittance causes a spread in radiation wavelength $\Delta \lambda_1$ differs between the two.
-In the FEL, the undulator period averaged electron motion is simply a constant velocity motion at some small angle $\theta_{\beta,j}$ with respect to the $\bm{\hat{z}}$ direction.
-Since the undulator radiation is emitted at this angle, the component of this radiation projected along the $\bm{\hat{z}}$-direction has a shifted frequency.